ktsiddiqua/SQAT06/README.md

         Username : ktsiddiqua
         Email : ktsiddiqua@gmail.com

     Note: GitHub is a code hosting platform for version control and collaboration.
-It lets      one and others work together on projects from anywhere.
+It lets      one and others work together on projects from anywhere

 (7) Git ::